New Photos of Killer Whale involved in Trainer Death at SeaWorld

 No other eye-witness testimony describes this position, nor is it depicted in the Connell video or final photos taken from the underwater viewing area.

 The Orca Project has investigated and reported on the facts surrounding the “ponytail theory” which SeaWorld has recently began to pull back from.
-All of the details containing eye-witness testimony can be found HERE.
+All of the details containing eye-witness testimony and autopsy report can be found HERE.

 SeaWorld and OSHA will be back in the courtroom next week in Sanford, Florida.
 In August 2010, SeaWorld was cited by OSHA for “willful” violations of trainer safety.
 You can follow the details of the court hearing by visiting www.theorcaproject.com and click on the “SeaWorld vs OSHA” tab.
 Additional photos which unveil SeaWorld’s unscrupulous practices can be see HERE.
 And be sure to follow us on FaceBook and Twitter for all the latest news and information.